Matthias Seestern-Pauly

-Matthias Seestern-Pauly (born 28 February 1984) is a German teacher and politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag from the state of Lower Saxony since 2017.
+Matthias Seestern-Pauly (born 28 February 1984) is a German teacher and politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of Lower Saxony from 2017 to 2025.

 Early life and career

 Born in Osnabrück, Seestern-Pauly finished school in 2004 with the Abitur at the Gymnasium Bad Iburg and then completed his civilian service.
 From 2006 to 2011 Seestern-Pauly studied to become a teacher in Osnabrück and Vechta.
 He completed his studies as Master of Education in the subjects German and History.
 After his legal clerkship he worked as a teacher at the Gymnasium Ursulaschule Osnabrück since 2014.

 Political career

 Seestern-Pauly became a member of the Bundestag in the 2017 German federal election.

-In parliament, Seestern-Pauly has been serving on the Committee on Family Affairs, Senior Citizens, Women and Youth, where he was his parliamentary group’s coordinator.
+In parliament, Seestern-Pauly served on the Committee on Family Affairs, Senior Citizens, Women and Youth, where he was his parliamentary group’s coordinator.
 Since 1 February 2020 he has been chairman of the Children's Commission.
-He is also an alternate member of the Committee on Education, Research and Technology Assessment.
-He has served as his parliamentary group's spokesman for child and youth policy (2018–2018) and for families (since 2021).
+He was also an alternate member of the Committee on Education, Research and Technology Assessment.
+He served as his parliamentary group's spokesman for child and youth policy (2018–2018) and for families (2021–2025).

+In November 2024, Seestern-Pauly announced that he would not stand in the 2025 federal elections.